 Value investors seek to maximise returns by finding stocks in the market that they consider to be undervalued.
 Value investors tend to follow a set of rules and principles that underpin the value investing strategy.
 Below are four rules that the typical value investor follows.

 When a value investor purchases a stock, they treat their investment as if they were buying the entire company.
-The philosophy behind value investing is to invest in companies which have a clear direction, are well established and are easy to understand.
-Value investors tend to favour businesses that have proven to be consistently profitable, such as ‘blue chip’ companies and companies involving consumer staples.
+The philosophy behind value investing is to invest in companies that have a clear direction, are well established, and are easy to understand.
+Value investors tend to favour businesses that have proven to be consistently profitable, such as ‘blue-chip’ companies and companies involving consumer staples.

 Rule #2 – Buy and hold

 Another key principle of value investing is to think long term.
 Unlike day traders, who often buy and sell stocks on the same day, value investors purchase stocks with the intention of holding on to the, for years or sometimes even decades.
 The theory behind investing over a long period is it should allow investors to weather the ups and downs of the market.
 Stocks in the short term tend to be quite volatile but history has shown us that over long periods of time the value of stocks generally rise.

 When the market reacts to good or bad news this generally results in stock price movements, this is known as the market sentiment.
 Sometimes when market sentiment is low, value investors see this as an opportunity to profit from what they might deem as ‘market overreactions’.
 For example, if the market takes a downward turn a true value investor wouldn’t panic.
 If they’ve done their research and have carefully selected their stocks, they might instead purchase more stocks while prices are low.
 The fundamentals of the companies they have invested in should be reason enough to hold rather than sell.

 Rule #4 – Always invest with a margin of safety